gianmarcodogliani/tcl-tk/README.md

 # tcl-tk
-This GitHub Repository contains ready-to-use applications to test different Tcl_Tk functionalities.
+This GitHub Repository contains ready-to-use applications to test different Tcl-Tk functionalities.

 progressbar/progressbar.tcl : sets up a determinate ttk::progressbar that updates as the usr presses a ttk::button.